 The credit risk on liquid funds is limited because the counterparties are banks with high credit ratings assigned by international credit-rating agencies.
 No loss allowance was recognised on pledged bank deposits/bank balances as the ECL is assessed to be insignificant.

-The Group's internal credit risk grading assessment comprises the following categories:
+The Group's internal credit risk grading assessment comprises the following categories applied for both years: